 Events with multiple date sessions

-An event can have multiple date sessions that will be expressed in different ways depending on the particular event.
-This help doc will outline the three most common cases for events with multiple date sessions and how to address them when creating events in Corsizio.
+An event can have multiple date sessions that will be expressed in different ways depending on the nature of the particular event.
+This article will outline the three most common cases for events with multiple date sessions and how to address them when creating events in Corsizio.

 Multiple Date Event Case 1

-Multiple date sessions, independent of each other, as multiple events of the same kind.
+Multiple date sessions are independent of each other, as multiple events of the same kind.

-This case applies when you offer the same event on a regular basis.
-Your audience can choose the date that suits them best from multiple date sessions offered or register to any of the different event dates whenever they like.
+This case applies when you offer the same event on a regular or recurring basis.
+Your audience can choose the date that suits them best from multiple date sessions offered or register for any of the different event dates whenever they like.
 Registration happens to each event individually.

 Examples